Hoardon/Hoardon/README.md

 ## 💡 Fun Facts (The Human Side)

-🐑 Big fan of calm, cozy things (yes, even sheep 🐑)
+🐑 Big fan of calm, cozy things 🐑
 🧠 Hypersensitive — which turned into a real strength for UX, teamwork, and code quality
 🎨 I paint miniature figurines — patience, precision, and attention to detail are kind of my thing
 🎲 Role-playing games & board games enthusiast — systems, rules, balance, and long-term strategy fascinate me